b3-exmo/b3-exmo.github.io/docs/Commentated Docs/What Do We Mean When We Say the Church Is True.md

 > *[Sometimes](https://www.churchofjesuschrist.org/study/liahona/2024/06/06-what-do-we-mean-when-we-say-the-church-is-true?lang=eng&id=p14#p14) we defend a concept about the way the Lord deals with the leaders and members of His Church that does not serve us well.
 We might expect that the Lord should control everything that leaders and administrators in the Church do so that no mistakes of any kind can be made.
 It may be better to recognize that the Lord gives guidance to those servants as they prayerfully do their best in their respective charges to direct His work.
 That is how loving parents teach their children.*

-You mean like the time when God "guided" Joseph Smith, prophet of the restoration, by [[Polygamy#Angel with a Sword vs Joseph Smith|sending an angel with a flaming sword to destroy him if he doesn't cheat on his wife]]? *Are you led by God or not*?
+You mean like the time when God "guided" Joseph Smith, prophet of the restoration, by [[Doctrines/Polygamy/index#Angel with a Sword vs Joseph Smith|sending an angel with a flaming sword to destroy him if he doesn't cheat on his wife]]? *Are you led by God or not*?
 Because if you have a convenient explanation for why something you did *was not* inspired of God each time it's found to be disagreeable, I might question how divinely inspired your organization is.

 Quick side note: Dallin H Oaks is on record conflating [[Authority#Policy vs Doctrine|policy and doctrine as being indistinguishable]].
 Make of that what you will.